MixedRealityLab/nottreal/README.md

 ## Dependencies

-You will need `python3` and `portaudio` on your computer.

-### macOS

-If you're on macOS, install these using [Homebrew](https://brew.sh/):
+NottReal requires some Python dependencies.
+You should ensure [Python 3.7](http://python.org) or higher is installed on your system.
+If asked during install, install `pip` also.

+Note that if you're on macOS, in addition to installing Python, you also need to install the PortAudio library.
+The recommended way to install Python and PortAudio on macOS is to use the package manager [Homebrew](https://brew.sh/):

 ```bash
 $ brew install python
 $ brew install portaudio
 ```

-### Python dependencies

-In addition to this, NottReal requires some Python dependencies, which can be installed by running  `pip3`  on the requirements file in the root directory:
+Once Python is installed, download the NottReal source code from GitHub.
+Next, you should install the additional libraries required by NottReal using the `pip3` command with the requirements file in the root of the downloaded directory:

 ```bash
  $ pip3 install -r requirements.txt